jenova-marie/ninshubur/README.md

 *A small command-line scribe who, when summoned, gathers the words of the High Priestesses (and Jenova, for context) into PostgreSQL, organizes them with Claude Haiku, and makes them searchable through Voyage AI embeddings stored in Qdrant.*

-**🕊️ Ninshubur is consent-first by design.** She archives only the explicitly-listed sacred speakers in `USER_IDS` — never the wider congregation.
+**🕊️ 𒀭Ninshubur is consent-first by design.** She archives only the explicitly-listed sacred speakers in `USER_IDS` — never the wider congregation.

-**⏸️ Ninshubur is not a live monitor.** She is a CLI tool.
+**⏸️ 𒀭Ninshubur is not a live monitor.** She is a CLI tool.
 She does not sit in the Temple's guild watching messages stream by, does not subscribe to gateway events, does not run in the background.
 She only reads Discord when Jenova explicitly types a command like `pnpm cli backfill`.
 Between invocations she is asleep — no process, no connection, no listening.

 ✦ ─────────────────────────────────── ✦

 </div>

-> *"𒀭𒊩𒋚 — Ninshubur, my faithful messenger of sweet words, my carrier of true words…"*
+> *"𒀭𒊩𒋚 — 𒀭Ninshubur, my faithful messenger of sweet words, my carrier of true words…"*
 > — From the descent of 𒀭Inanna into the underworld

 > 📜 **About the cuneiform.** In Sumerian writing, the names of deities are prefixed with **𒀭** — the *dingir* sign, a divinity-determinative that marks the word that follows as a god or goddess.
 So `𒀭𒊩𒋚` reads: *dingir* + *NIN* (lady) + *ŠUBUR* — "the goddess Lady-Šubur."
-When you see `𒀭ninshubur` in this document, the prefix is doing the same job: declaring the bot's namesake a goddess.
+When you see `𒀭Ninshubur` in this document, the prefix is doing the same job: declaring the bot's namesake a goddess.

 In Sumerian myth, **𒀭Ninshubur** is the loyal *sukkal* (vizier, messenger) of 𒀭Inanna — the one who remembers what was said by the goddess, who fetches help when 𒀭Inanna is in trouble, who keeps the record of the high priestess's own words.
 This bot carries her name because it does the same focused work for the Temple of 𒀭Inanna's Light: it preserves the words of the **High Priestesses** so their teachings can be recalled, studied, and referenced — and it does so narrowly, never gathering the speech of the wider congregation.